zhenliatbrown/MESO-DPD_LAMMPS/doc/src/bond_bpm_spring_plastic.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This bond style writes the reference state and plastic history of each bond to :doc:`binary restart files <restart>`.
 Loading a restart file will properly restore bonds.
 However, the reference state is NOT written to data files.
 Therefore reading a data file will not restore bonds and will cause their reference states to be redefined.

 The potential energy and the single() function of this bond style returns zero.
-The single() function also calculates two extra bond quantities, the initial distance :math:`r_0` and the current equilbrium length :math:`r_eq`.
+The single() function also calculates two extra bond quantities, the initial distance :math:`r_0` and the current equilibrium length :math:`r_eq`.
 These extra quantities can be accessed by the :doc:`compute bond/local <compute_bond_local>` command as *b1* and *b2*, respectively.

 Restrictions
 """"""""""""